damonjavert/jps2sm/README.md

   -v, --version         show program's version number and exit -d, --debug           Enable debug mode.
 Run your command with this before submitting bugs.
-  -n, --dryrun          Just parse data and show the output, do not add the torrent to SM -m, --mediainfo       Get mediainfo data from the source file(s) in the current directory.
+  -n, --dryrun          Just parse data and show the output, do not add the torrent to SM -m, --mediainfo       Search and get mediainfo data from the source file(s) in the directories
+                        specified by MediaDirectories.
 Extract data to set codec, resolution, audio format and container fields as well as the mediainfo field itself.
 ```

 ## Development